PlaidCloud/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 the `spec.request` field.
 The CertificateSigningRequest denotes the signer (the recipient that the request is being made to) using the `spec.signerName` field.
 Note that `spec.signerName` is a required key after API version `certificates.k8s.io/v1`.
-In Kubernetes v1.22 and later, clients may optionally set the `spec.expirationSeconds` field to request a particular lifetime for the issued certificate.
+In PlaidCloud v1.22 and later, clients may optionally set the `spec.expirationSeconds` field to request a particular lifetime for the issued certificate.
 The minimum valid value for this field is `600`, i.e. ten minutes.